Japan National Route 7

-National Route 7 (国道7号, Kokudō Nanagō) is a major north-south national highway on the Sea of Japan side of the island of Honshū, Japan.
+National Route 7 (国道7号, Kokudō Nana-gō) is a major north-south national highway on the Sea of Japan side of the island of Honshū, Japan.
 It traverses four prefectures, with Niigata at its southern end, then Yamagata, Akita, and finally, Aomori at its northern end.
 The 471.8 km long highway begins at an intersection with national routes 8, 17, 113, 116, 289, 350, and 402 in the capital of Niigata, Niigata.
 Travelling north, the highway links the prefectural capitals Akita and Aomori.
 In central Aomori the highway ends at the northern terminus of National Route 4 and National Route 45.

 Route description

 The main line of National Route 7 has a length of 471.8 km.
 When bypasses signed as National Route 7 are included, its total distance increases to 559.6 km.

 The highway's origin and southern terminus lies in Chuo-ku, Niigata at junction with national routes 8, 17, 113, 116, 289, 350, and 402.
 The highway passes through Shibata, Murakami, Tsuruoka, Sakata, Yurihonjō, Akita, Noshiro, Ōdate, and Hirosaki.
 Its endpoint and northern terminus lies in Aomori at a junction with national routes 4 and 45.